 - Use tweezers to grasp the tick as close to the skin as you can.

 - Pull straight upward without twisting to remove the tick.
+If remnants remain do not dig them out, allow them to fall out.

 - Place the tick in a plastic bag or other sealed container.